 At The Law Offices of Kevin Trombold, LLC, our legal team understands what’s at stake.
 It’s not just your freedom on the line; you also stand to lose your good reputation, your driving privileges, your career and even your ability to provide for yourself and your family.
-A DUI can have far-reaching effects, impacting all areas of your life.
+Receiving a DUI can have far-reaching effects, impacting all areas of your life.
 But this is where our legal team can assist.

 Our team of Lynnwood DUI lawyers are committed to helping clients from all walks of life.
 Our goal is to defend you, your case, your future, and your freedom, as we strive to ensure that you see the best possible conclusion to your legal troubles.
 And in addition to representing clients facing DUI charges, we also handle other criminal cases, including more complex DUI cases involving subsequent offenses or other criminal charges, such as hit and run, resisting arrest, and even more serious charges such as vehicular homicide.